Rheumatologist Malpractice Attorney: Chicago, Illinois

-Rheumatology is the study and treatment of diseases and medical conditions that have an effect on our joints, musculoskeletal system and internal organs.
+Rheumatology is the study and treatment of diseases and medical conditions that effect the joints, musculoskeletal system, and internal organs.
 Specialists in this field are in high demand— with less than 4,000 practicing rheumatologists in the United States and over 50 million people suffering from some rheumatic condition.

 There are two different board certifications rheumatologists can acquire, both of which will allow them to acquire work more easily and at a higher rate of pay.
-The first certification is in internal medicine while the second is in the specific field of rheumatology.
+The first certification is in internal medicine.
+The second certification is in the specific field of rheumatology.

-Our rheumatology malpractice lawyers have access to experts in economics and medicine who can accurately value our clients’ cases in order to make sure that the compensation received truly covers the financial and emotional impact of the injury.How Rheumatologists Help Patients Suffering from Musculoskeletal Disorders
+Our rheumatology malpractice lawyers have access to experts in economics and medicine who can accurately value our clients’ cases in order to make sure that the compensation received truly covers the financial and emotional impact of the injury.

-There are currently over 100 known disorders that affect the muscles, bones and joints and many of them are extremely difficult to diagnose in a timely fashion.
+There are currently over 100 known disorders that affect the muscles, bones, and joints.
+Many of these problems are difficult to diagnose in a timely fashion.
 The reason for this is that they tend to be progressive and doctors mistake their early symptoms for less serious conditions.

 - Lupus — while there is no cure for this condition, there are ways doctors can help patients manage symptoms in the hope of living more productive and satisfying lives.
-Lupus can affect numerous systems throughout the body, including the joints, kidneys, heart, lungs and brain.
+Lupus can affect numerous systems throughout the body, including the joints, kidneys, heart, lungs, and brain.
 Patients often feel joint pain and fever while suffering from fevers and rashes.
-Rheumatologists can help by addressing issues such as diet and lifestyle while prescribing medications to help limit the chances of flare ups.
+Rheumatologists can help by addressing issues such as diet and lifestyle while prescribing medications to help limit the chances of flare-ups.

-- Arthritis — there are numerous forms of arthritis and many people experience some form of arthritis during their lives due to age.
+- Arthritis — there are numerous forms of arthritis and many people experience some form of it during their lives due to age.
 By definition, it is the inflammation of joints that causes pain, limited range of motion and stiffness.
 In addition to being the product of aging, it can also result from injuries or autoimmune disorders.
 When it becomes a chronic condition, a rheumatologist may be consulted for treatment options.

 - Osteoporosis — our bodies naturally absorb bone tissue over time, but it is replaced with new tissue as quickly as the old tissue is absorbed into the body.
 Osteoporosis is a common disorder that results from the over absorption of bone tissue and most commonly impacts older patients.
 Due to weakening bones, those suffering from osteoporosis are more likely to fracture their bones and many are never aware of their conditions until a fracture occurs.